ome/omero_search_engine/README.rst

 Disclaimer
 ----------

-* The SearchEngine currently is intended to be used with public data.
+* The IDR-searcher currently is intended to be used with public data.

+  - All indexed data is publicly accessible for search
 * There is no authenticating or access permission in place yet.

-* All the indexed data is exposed publicly.
+  - We are working on the authentication and access permission problem solution for the private data.

 License
 -------